California Housing in 2025

 CEQA Abuse

 The California Environmental Quality Act (CEQA) is not the sole cause of the housing shortage, but it often is a major impediment to housing development in California — no matter the size of the project.
 CEQA requires local governments to conduct a detailed review of discretionary projects prior to their approval.
-CEQA protects human health and the environment by requiring lead agencies to analyze the impacts of projects and then require project developers to mitigate any potentially significant environmental impacts.
+CEQA protects human health and the environment by requiring lead agencies to analyze the impacts of projects and then requires project developers to mitigate any potentially significant environmental impacts.
 But unlike most environmental laws and regulations in California, CEQA is enforced through private litigation, which has mushroomed over time.
 The litigation can substantially slow or even stop housing projects when opponents do not want added density in their neighborhood, do not want a competitor locating in the area, or want to leverage the project developer for unrelated considerations, like union labor, preferential hiring, or additional environmental mitigation.

 CEQA can add significant cost and time to the housing development process.
 Even the threat of litigation can discourage developers or substantially raise the costs to develop housing, as developers expend significant resources preparing for and defending their projects from opponents.
-And because housing costs are borne ultimately by future home buyers, CEQA inevitably raises housing prices in California even if the project is unchallenged.
-It may be no coincidence that California’s cost of housing began to increase significantly the same decade in which the California Legislature passed CEQA and community resistance to new homes got stronger.
+And because housing costs ultimately are borne by future home buyers, CEQA inevitably raises housing prices in California even if the project is unchallenged.
+It may be no coincidence that California’s cost of housing began to increase significantly the same decade in which the California Legislature passed CEQA and increased community resistance to new homes got stronger.
 Between 1970 and 1980, California home prices went from 30% above U.S. levels to more than 80% higher, according to a report from the Legislative Analyst’s Office.

 CalChamber Position